paretomansmartvotesim/paretomansmartvotesim.github.io/modify.md

 Why?
 Because I’m using a build tool, Jekyll.
 The reason I'm using Jekyll is I want to modularize my html, and jekyll seems to be popular and minimal, and github does it.

+If you really don't want to run jekyll, I also have a repository for the [build](https://paretoman.github.io/ballot_site/).
+So you can start from there.
+But really, you're making it harder on yourself to do things like add new pages.

 Here are instructions for building this site on your local machine.

 1. Install Ruby.
 You might want to follow [these instructions from jekyll​](https://jekyllrb.com/docs/installation/windows/).